DavidMzq/GettingCleaningDataCourseProject/README.md

 Getting and Cleaning Data Course Project Readme file
 ==================
-This Readme file explains how the script "run_analysis.R".
+This Readme file explains how the script "run_analysis.R" works.

 #Actually, you can run it directly if you have unzipped the original data folder to your R work folder's subfolder named data like below:
 Work folder: 				D:\Prog\R\WorkFolder\
 Project data folder:  	 D:\Prog\R\WorkFolder\data\UCI HAR Dataset\

 Notice: The project profile mentioned that put the unzipped folder "UCI HAR Dataset" to work folder, but since I have a subfolder named data in work folder for all kinds of data, so I unzipped it there.
 If you want to run this code "run_analysis.R" directly, make sure you do unzip the original zip file to the sub "data" folder instead of the root work folder.
+Then after R prompt >, run it like source("run_analysis.R")

-# It will first judge the needed packages were installed and loaded and finally load them like below, So avoiding and network issue to download these packages, you could manully load them in advance, but it's not necessary.
+# It will first judge the needed packages were installed and loaded and finally load them like below, So avoiding any network issue to download these packages, you could manully load them in advance like below, but it's not necessary.

-if("plyr" %in% rownames(installed.packages())) #this package may doesn't need for you and this code file, but load it here for any further more efficient means to fulfill same purposes or test/compare some middle result.
-{
-  library(plyr)
-} else{
   install.packages("plyr")
   library(plyr)
-}

-if( "LaF" %in% rownames(installed.packages()))
-{
-  library(LaF)
-} else{
   install.packages("LaF")
   library(LaF)
-}

-if( "data.table" %in% rownames(installed.packages()))
-{
-  library(data.table)
-} else {
   install.packages("data.table")
   library(data.table)
-}

 # After load needed packages, it will begin do all the Transformations steps described in CodeBook.md.

-# During its running process, it could output indicator message likw below:
+# During its running process, it could output indicator message like below:
 [1] "Step 0---packages are ready loaded---"
 [1] "Step 1 Entered---Read each data set file into different data.frame---"
 [1] "Step 1 Ended"